 Here is where you’ll cross the river on the ferry below the cliffs and drive across the river flats to Wellington, this site of the first of the River Murray ferries with a long history.
 Find the ferry crossing at the base of the cliffs and cross back over the river.
 From here it’s a short cruise through dairy farming country down to Wellington (watch out for cows crossing!).

 After this, you’ll head for Langhorne Creek.
 This is a beautiful region full of vineyards, cellar doors and restaurants.
 The cute town of Strathalbyn is nearby and offers plenty of parks, playgrounds, dining options, and antique stores to rummage around in.

-Head back to town via Mt Barker and the freeway.
+Head back to Adelaide via Mt Barker and the freeway.